DFE-Digital/publish-teacher-training/guides/developer-onboarding.md

 - We use [this Trello board](https://trello.com/b/StWME7Ig/ops-support-find-apply-ticket-tracker) to monitor and track incoming support tickets that require developer or Policy support.

 In order to gain access to the Production and Sandbox environments, you will need to create a [PIM Request](https://learn.microsoft.com/en-us/entra/id-governance/privileged-identity-management) via the Azure console.

+It is the responsibility of the Support developer to manage open dependabot PRs

 ## Tech Stack